dmmagdal/Huggingface_Examples/MiscStyles_StableDiffusion/README.md

  - Refer to the following README.md Notes sections from previous Stable Diffusion examples for guidance on running Stable Diffusion (including text to image, image to image, and image inpainting): [Text2Image_StableDiffusion](https://github.com/dmmagdal/Huggingface_Examples/blob/main/WaifuDiffusion_StableDiffusion/README.md), [Image2Image_StableDiffusion](https://github.com/dmmagdal/Huggingface_Examples/blob/main/Image2Image_StableDiffusion/README.md), and [InPainting_StableDiffusion](https://github.com/dmmagdal/Huggingface_Examples/blob/main/InPainting_StableDiffusion/README.md) [WaifuDiffusion_StableDiffusion](https://github.com/dmmagdal/Huggingface_Examples/blob/main/WaifuDiffusion_StableDiffusion/README.md)
  - This example primarily deals with just text to image.
 However the [Finetuned Diffusion](https://huggingface.co/spaces/anzorq/finetuned_diffusion) model/demo shows that these models can be applied to image to image and inpainting applications.
+ - The following models, **Inkpunk Diffusion** and **Knollingcase Diffusion**, require the `diffusers` module to be version `0.9.0`.
+All other models are able to run on `diffusers==0.3.0` and above.
+ - With `diffusers==0.9.0`, there are additional stable diffusion pipeline arguments that enhance the experience of using these diffusion models (refer to [here](https://huggingface.co/docs/diffusers/api/pipelines/stable_diffusion#diffusers.StableDiffusionPipeline) for more information):
+    - `negative_prompt` allows for negative prompting input.
+    - `num_images_per_prompt` allows for a user to specify the number of images they want output at a time.
  - **Tron Legacy Diffusion**
     - Use the token "trnlgcy" in prompts to use the style. ie "\[person\] in the style of trnlgcy" | steps: 25, sampler: "Euler a", CFG scale: 7.5
     - based on the v1.5 Stable Diffusion model (v1.5 refering to [runwayml's model](https://huggingface.co/runwayml/stable-diffusion-v1-5))